timkurvers/waddup/README.md

 ```

 Waddup is fairly liberal in what it accepts.
 The keywords described below may be
-mixed or ommitted as desired.
+mixed or omitted as desired.

 ### Sources